Close Menu

 Problem Solution

-Frequent accidents Increase potty frequency, shorten unsupervised time, use crate correctly
+Frequent accidents Increase potty frequency, shorten unsupervised time, and use the crate correctly

 Puppy soils crate Crate too large?
 Remove food/water when crated, take outside before crating

-Puppy sniffs/circles Wait patiently, use same potty cue, short leash
+Puppy sniffs/circles Wait patiently, use the same potty cue, and short leash

-Nighttime regressions Return to strict routine, increase night trips temporarily
+Nighttime regressions Return to the strict routine, increase night trips temporarily

 Excitement urination Reduce excitement, greet calmly, reward calm behavior